MyllenaAPrado/MyllenaAPrado/README.md

 - Multiview and immersive image processing 📷
 - NeRFs, Gaussian Splatting, and 3D representations 🧊
-- Smart tools for annotation, analysis, and visualization 🛠
 - Applying AI to practical problems in imaging and media quality 🤖

 ---